paulieguk/LDW-JUL22/Content/Instructions-003.md

 Once the Lab has started and the console is displayed click VPC from the dashboard or type ++VPC++ in the search to view the VPC dashboard.
-Notice the VPC dashboard show now show that a VPC, Subnets and other objects have been created.
+Notice the VPC dashboard now shows a VPC, Subnets, security objects, etc. objects have been created.

 !IMAGE[VPC Objects](images/image2.jpg)